 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.

-What personal information do I collect from the people that visit my blog or website?
+What personal information do we collect from the people that visit our blog or website?

-When ordering from my website, you’ll be asked to enter your name, email address, telephone number, credit card information or other details to help you with your experience.
+When ordering from this website, you’ll be asked to enter your name, email address, telephone number, credit card information or other details to help you with your experience.

-I collect information from you when you place an order, subscribe to a newsletter, comment on a blog post, fill out a form or enter information on my website.
+We collect information from you when you place an order, subscribe to a newsletter, comment on a blog post, fill out a form or enter information on this website.

 - To quickly process your transactions.